 .
 The city is located in the northeastern part of the country and is close to Slovakia

 , the Czech Republic

 , and Hungary

-Schönbrunn ("beautiful spring") in Vienna seen through the waters of the Neptune Fountain.
-The Baroque palace is a former imperial summer residence for Austria's Emperors.
+Schönbrunn (literally: "Beautiful Spring") in Vienna seen through the waters of the Neptune Fountain.
+The Baroque palace is the former imperial summer residence for Austria's Emperors.

 Image © kk nationsonline.org